ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ad ormiang brought the sun.
+]ethave a eae, so young and fair­
+Be sesyeo pledge with truth;
+I&#x27;m oetaia that your love will wear
+Beyond the days of youth.
+-Forif we give not heart for heart,
+A wo as head for band,
+Tou&#x27;ll And you&#x27;ve played the unwise part,
+And bult spun the nd.
+&#x27;Tis well to srve, &#x27;ti wll to have,
+A goodly store of gold;
+We hold eoagh of shining stuff,
+For obehity as cold.
 $etplaee not all your hope and trust
 h what th deep mtine brings:
 We eannot live on yellow duet,